solemnify2/GestureMR4BMS/README.md

    - Detection Area: Slider to adjust detection area.
 Green rectangle in camera feed is current area.
    - View Webcam Feed: Toggle for viewing webcam feed, ROI and detected hand!!!
    - '_': Minimize to tray
+   - 'x': Quit this program
-   - Show: Restore main window
+   - Show: Restore main window (tray only)
+   - About: About window (tray only)
-   - Quit or 'x': Quit this program
+   - Quit: Quit this program (tray only)

 4. **Run Falcon BMS as usual**